IKIM-Essen/master-project-seminar/README.md

 The link to our next Zoom-Meeting on Monday, 17.10. at 14 am will be send to you by mail.

+### News: Today's (28.11.2022) lecture will be postponed to next week due to technical problems, please inform your fellow students.

 ## Timeline

 | Day | Date | Topics | Lecturers |